 As Elizabeth continued to stare out into the darkness, the accusatory looks of Mr. Darcy and Miss Bingley further inflamed her.
 Would they have sway over Mr. Bingley and persuade him out of what they likely considered an imprudent marriage?
 Marriage?
 Was she really concerned that they might do that – when she was not even certain that was what she wanted?

 She slowly turned to her mother and sighed.
 At present, there were no other prospects for her in their neighbourhood.
 There were available gentlemen, to be sure, but none that she found attractive and appealing to her sensibilities.
-It was apparent that Mr. Bingley was the most suitable gentleman for her in all her acquaintance.
-She might never meet another.
+It was apparent that Mr. Bingley was the most suitable gentleman for her among all her acquaintance.
+She might never meet another so pleasant.
 Perhaps Charlotte was right.